About

-John Paparrizos is an assistant professor of Computer Science and Engineering at The Ohio State University (OSU).
-He leads The DATUM Lab, the Data Analytics, Understanding, Mining, and Management Lab.
-John works on the foundations of the next generation of data-intensive and machine-learning applications.
-In particular, his research in databases, data science, machine learning, and artificial intelligence focuses on adaptive solutions for managing and analyzing structured and unstructured data, such as relational, time-series, multimedia, text, graphs, Web, and Internet-of-Things data.
+John Paparrizos is an assistant professor of Computer Science and Engineering at The Ohio State University (OSU), where he leads The DATUM Lab—the Data Analytics, Understanding, Mining, and Management Lab.
+He is also affiliated with the School of Informatics at Aristotle University of Thessaloniki (AUTh), Greece.
+His research focuses on the development of foundational technologies for data-intensive and machine learning applications.
+His work in databases, data science, machine learning, and artificial intelligence explores adaptive, effective, and scalable solutions for analyzing structured and unstructured data, including relational, time-series, multimedia, text, graph, web, and IoT data.

-For his research, John has received multiple awards and distinctions.
-Specifically, his doctoral work was recognized at the 2019 ACM SIGKDD Doctoral Dissertation Award competition, which honors internationally "outstanding work by graduate students in data science, machine learning, and data mining."
-While still a postdoc, he won the NetApp Faculty Award, which recognizes faculty of all levels "pursuing cutting‑edge research in data management."
-In addition, he won the inaugural ACM SIGMOD Research Highlight Award, which recognizes projects across premier database conferences that "exemplify core database research, address an important problem, and have the potential of significant impact."
-Recently, John received the 2023 IEEE TCDE Rising Star Award for "breakthroughs in time series data management, as well as contributions to adaptive methodologies for data intensive and machine learning applications."
+His research has been recognized with numerous prestigious awards and honors.
+His doctoral work was recognized at the 2019 ACM SIGKDD Doctoral Dissertation Award competition, which celebrates "outstanding work by graduate students in data science, machine learning, and data mining."
+During his postdoctoral training, he was awarded the NetApp Faculty Award, which honors researchers at all career stages who are "pursuing cutting‑edge research in data management."
+He also received the inaugural ACM SIGMOD Research Highlight Award, given to projects presented at premier database venues that "exemplify core database research, address an important problem, and have the potential of significant impact."
+In 2023, he was recognized with the IEEE TCDE Rising Star Award for "breakthroughs in time series data management, as well as contributions to adaptive methodologies for data intensive and machine learning applications."
+Most recently, John received the 2025 ACM SIGMOD Test-of-Time Award, which honors research papers that have had the greatest impact on the field—spanning research, products, and methodology—over the preceding decade.
+The award citation recognized his contributions to "advancing time-series clustering through a shape-based approach, achieving a distinctive synthesis of high accuracy, computational efficiency, and broad-domain applicability."

-John received his Ph.D. from Columbia University, under the guidance of Luis Gravano, his M.S. from Ecole Polytechnique Fédérale de Lausanne (EPFL), working with Karl Aberer, and his B.S. from Aristotle University of Thessaloniki (AUTH), under the supervision of Athena Vakali.
-Before joining OSU, he obtained postdoctoral training at the University of Chicago, working with Michael Franklin and Aaron Elmore.
-He held internships or visiting positions at Microsoft Research, Yahoo!
+John earned his Ph.D. from Columbia University under the supervision of Luis Gravano.
+He holds an M.S. from École Polytechnique Fédérale de Lausanne (EPFL), where he worked with Karl Aberer, and a B.S. from Aristotle University of Thessaloniki, under the mentorship of Athena Vakali.
+His postdoctoral research was conducted at the University of Chicago, collaborating with Michael Franklin and Aaron Elmore.
+He has held appointments at Microsoft Research, Yahoo!
 Labs, Logitech, University of Illinois Urbana-Champaign (UIUC), and Université Paris Cité.
-John's studies were supported by multiple prestigious merit-based fellowships and scholarships, including from the Onassis Foundation.
+His academic path has been supported by several prestigious fellowships and scholarships, including one from the Onassis Foundation.

 NEWS

-Two papers and a demo accepted at VLDB 2023:
+Four papers and two demos accepted at VLDB 2025!

 2023.06